hediet/vscode-drawio/docs/code-link.md

 ![](./demo-code-link.gif)

 Disable Code Link or select a node and press F2 if you want to change the label.
+This feature works with any programming language that implements the VS Code workspace symbol search.
+In TypeScript, symbols are functions, classes, consts, interfaces, ...

 ## Link Screenshots with Symbols